2021 Monologue SLAM

-In round one, selected performers will be given three minutes to perform a published monologue of their choice and receive feedback from the judges.
-The judges will choose three performers to compete in round two, where they will have an opportunity to incorporate their feedback and perform again.
-Audience members will vote to decide which of the final three performers will be crowned Hamilton’s Monologue Slam Champion!
+In round one, selected performers will present a 2.5-minute, pre-recorded, published monologue of their choice and receive feedback from the judges.
+The judges will choose three performers to compete in round two, where they will have an opportunity to incorporate their feedback and perform live online.
+Audience members will vote to decide which of the final three performers will be crowned Hamilton’s Monologue SLAM Champion!

 For Audience Members:

-A night of live theatre, including some behind-the-scenes action.
-Ever wonder how an actor learns all those lines, what it means to work with a director, what it must feel like to adjust in the moment and in front of a live audience?
+A night of live theatre, including some insights into the magic of performing.
+Ever wonder how an actor adjusts to feedback, what it means to work with a director, what it must feel like to perform in front of a live audience?
 Come watch Hamilton’s finest emerging and established actors tackle it all in this year’s Monologue SLAM!

-This event is open to all ages, although some of the monologues may not be child-friendly (content is not screened in advance).
+This event is open to all ages, although some of the monologues may have adult content.

 Meet Our Judges